*Originally published on August 16, 2021:

 Want to banish the chilly morning blues?
 Simmer up some homemade apple cider and watch your day get better.

-This recipe couldn't be any simpler.
-Combing through the various videos and blog postings online, I boiled it down to the basic common denominators: apples, water, sugar, and a crock pot.
+This recipe couldn't be simpler.
+After combing through the various videos and blog postings online, I boiled it down to the basic common denominators: apples, water, sugar, and a crock pot.
 Let's get cooking!

 Crock Pot Apple Cider Recipe: